 One way to share is by joining the NCMA Accessibility Stakeholders Committee (ASC).
 The ASC supports the NCMA’s initiatives to be transparent in the evolving practice of building a fully accessible museum environment.
 It is primarily composed of individuals who can address barriers faced in attending museums, either because they have experienced these barriers themselves or because they know people who have.
 All North Carolinians are welcome to join.

 The ASC convenes quarterly.
-If interested please email Felicia Ingram and include your full name, contact information, any information you would like to share about yourself, and any accommodation you will need to attend the meetings.
+If interested, please email Molly Hull and include your full name, contact information, any information you would like to share about yourself, and any accommodation you need to attend the meetings.